Currency Converter Calculator

 When should I use the optional third currency?

-Use it when you want to model a two step route (for example USD to EUR to JPY) with a second set of fees.
+Use it when you want to model a two-step route, such as USD to EUR to JPY, with a second set of fees.

 Key takeaways

-• Percentage fees scale with size, fixed fees hurt small conversions more
+• Percentage fees scale with size, while fixed fees affect small conversions more.